KevinGreene/surrealanalysis.com/content/post/building-games-with-squib-pt-1.md

 end
 {{< /highlight >}}

 We're ready to make a deck!
 Run `bundler exec rake`, and the folder `_output` should now exist.
-In it, we have all 55 of our cards in a PDF titled `output.pdf`!
+In it, we have all 45 of our cards in a PDF titled `output.pdf`!

 We have a very basic deck, but it's very boring.
 Now it's time to add some visuals.

-Part 2 coming soon
+For that, head to [Part 2](/post/building-games-with-squib-pt-2)